mritunjaysharma394/vowpal-wiki/Input-format.md

 name-spaces are considered as feature name prefixes, they are prepended to all feature names in the name-space

+**Feature repetitions** repeating a feature in the same example will make `vw` consider it twice.
+IOW the following 3 examples are equivalent:

+     1 | a a b
+     1 | a:1 a:1 b
+     1 | a:2 b

 ## multi-class algorithm formats

 Some of the vw algorithms support multiple classes.
 For these algorithms the input format is expanded to support multiple-classes per example (input line).